matthieugaudin/push_swap/README.md

 ## What Algorithm I Used

-I personnaly decieded to use the **Turk algorithm**.
-Here's a short explaination of it.
+I personally decieded to use the **Turk algorithm**.
+Here's a complete explanation of it.

 - The program begins with all the nodes in stack `a`.
 - Nodes are pushed from stack `a` to stack `b` until only three nodes remain in stack `a`.